 Education responsibilities may include assisting with environmental education programs, presenting on-site programs, assisting with festivals, and more.
 Interns will give public presentations to zoo visitors in Sea Turtle Recovery’s public space to educate them about Sea Turtle Recovery, sea turtles and conservation.
 Interns will also work a large portion of time in our gift shop booth (retail sales).

 Other responsibilities include assisting with office duties and other tasks as assigned.

 Please note that STR is committed to rehabilitation and protection of our patients; there is limited to no interaction with the sea turtles to ensure their successful release back to the wild.
 Approximately 65% of tasks will be in our public education area.
-All applicants must submit a resume and cover letter to email@example.com.
+All applicants must submit a resume and cover letter to firstname.lastname@example.org.
 You must send both documents; incomplete submissions will not be considered.
-Please type in the email subject line: Winter INTERNSHIP 2018.
+Please type in the email subject line: Summer INTERNSHIP 2019.
 Lastly, please allow at least 14 days for us to respond.
 Thank you for your interest in our program.

 GET THE NEWS!

 Do you want to get the latest news and updates from the Sea Turtle Recovery?
 We will work to make sure you know the latest information, ways you can help, and updates about our patients!